Click on the "more information" icons within the guide for more information about each section.

 Column A assigning direct earnings

-Add up the direct earnings assigned to each NC.
-Enter the total in section B of the Form beside the appropriate NC in column A, direct earnings.
+Add up the direct earnings assigned to each NAICS code.
+Enter the total in section B of the form beside the appropriate NAICS code in column A, direct earnings.

 If you have no common earnings, also enter the direct earnings totals into column C, insurable earnings.